Polyaspartic Acid (PASP) Benefits

 While we will talk about polyaspartic acid (polyaspartates) and its role in various industries, let's first start by talking about it from the perspective of the human body.

 L-aspartic acid is what we call a nonessential amino acid.
 What does that mean?
 It is an amino acid that is produced by the body, even if we don't get it from a food source.
-Aspartic acid is one of 11 nonessential amino acids, which also include:
+Aspartic acid is one of 11 nonessential amino acids the body can synthesize, which also include:

 - alanine